Xarlizard/UniversityOfHelsinki-ComputerScience/FullStackOpen/Part-04/bloglist/Readme.md

 Fullstack Open submission for Exercises 4.1 - 4.2 .

-Simple fullstack web applicaton for understanding the core concepts of MongoDB, Mongoose, Node, CORS.
+Simple fullstack web applicaton for understanding the core concepts of project structure.

 ## Start the application